CREWS COMPETITIVE SEED FUNDING OPPORTUNITY FOR TRIBAL COLLEGES

 FORMAT OF PROPOSAL

-Proposals must be submitted in digital format in MS Word or as a PDF file, using a standard font in 11 point or larger, with one-inch margins.
+Proposals must be submitted in digital format in MS Word and Excel, using a standard font in 11 point or larger, with one-inch margins.
 A maximum of 3 pages, not including budget and appendices, is allowed and must include the information below.
 Proposals that exceed the page limit will not be reviewed.
 The Excel budget template can be found at the link at the bottom of this page.

 Proposal Cover Page (1/2 page)